Interconnectivity¶

 numbering schemes.
 However, internally Arbor will tag external cells and spikes

-available ``GID``s.
+available GIDs.

-To consume external spike events, a specialised context
+To consume external spike events, a specialised context must be created by

 calling